nickyliux/nl_rigging_tools/README.md

 # nl_rigging_tools

 This is another modular auto rigging tools written in Python for Maya.
-I try to make it as simple as possible but having features:
+I try to make it as intuitive as possible and

-- modular rebuild
+- allow modular rebuild
-- skeleton models support
+- support anatomical models

-The tool is built efficiently based on framework modules which is not planned ahead.
-Thanks to the Course <b>Python for Maya Beginner to Advanced Rigging Automation</b> by Nick Hughes, it opens my eyes and shows me the proper way to go without pymel.
+The tool is built efficiently with custom framework which is not planned ahead.
+Thanks to the Udemy Course <b>Python for Maya Beginner to Advanced Rigging Automation</b> by Nick Hughes, it opens my eyes and shows me the proper way to go without pymel.

 ## Usage